malidib/ReboundS/README.md

-# Binary star evolution in REBOUNDx
+# Binary Star Evolution Modules in REBOUNDx
 ** Note: the current repo is temporary while the new modules are fully integrated into main REBOUNDx. **

 Paper: <...>